 This post is dedicated to a by-product that not only came from a battlefield that shares the same name, but also a product that gave the body snatchers a very lucrative sideline.

 What am I talking about?
-Well dead men’s teeth of course!
+Well, Waterloo Teeth, also known as dead men’s teeth of course!

 With the consumption of sugar fast becoming a favourite pastime for the upper classes of Georgian Britain, this excessively sugary diet soon changed the once ‘white’ teeth of our ancestors to black stumps of rotting enamel.